-- 7.1 In each semester, a full-time student must register for courses summing to a total of at least 12 credit units, and for not more than 18 credit units; and a part-time student must register for courses summing to a total of no more than 11 credit units. - 7.2 In the Summer Term, a student may register for courses but the total load must not exceed seven credit units. - 7.3 Except where special arrangements are made for his/her programme, a student seeking an exception from the credit load limit stated in AR7.1 or AR7.2 should apply in writing to the Head of Division.
+7.1 In each semester, a full-time student must register for courses summing to a total of at least 12 credit units, and for not more than 18 credit units.

+- 7.2 In the Summer Term, a student may register for courses but the total load must not exceed seven credit units. - 7.3 Except where special arrangements are made for his/her programme, a student seeking an exception from the credit load limit stated in AR7.1 or AR7.2 should apply in writing to the Associate Dean of Faculty.